microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionBasicHandler/README.md

 1. Deploy the `AzureFunctionBasicHandler` Azure Function
 2. In your Azure Pipelines, create a new [`Environment`](https://learn.microsoft.com/azure/devops/pipelines/process/environments) called _Demo_ with no resources
 3. Add a Check of type `Invoke Azure Function` to _Demo_ with the following configuration:
    1. _Azure function URL_: the URL of the Azure Function deployed in Step 1, for example, https://azurefunctionbasichandler.azurewebsites.net/api/MyBasicFunction.
-You can get this URL when you do _Copy Function Url_ in Visual Studio Code
+You can get this URL using _Copy Function Url_ in Visual Studio Code
    2. _Function key_: a secret used to access the Azure Function, for example, the value of the _code_ query parameter after you do _Copy Function Url_ in Visual Studio Code
    3. _Headers_:
         ```json